openplans/shareabouts/doc/CONFIG.md

 `url`          |String    |None      |The URL template to the tile server. eg. `http://{s}.somedomain.com/blabla/{z}/{x}/{y}.png`.
 See [this](http://leafletjs.com/reference.html#url-template) description for details.
 `attribution`  |String    |None      |The string used to describe the layer data.

+You may alternatively use a MapboxGL layer as your base layer.
+Use `style` and `accessToken` parameters to configure access to your layer, and set the layer's `type` to `"mapbox"`.
+You must have your `MAPBOX_TOKEN` environment variable or settings variable set.

 ### Extra Layer Options

 You can add additional overlays on top of your base layer.
 To do so,